Clean Makeup That Actually Works (For Sensitive Skin)

 My clean beauty turning point

-When I switched to cleaner formulas, my skin calmed down.
-The mystery reactions stopped.
-I stopped questioning whether it was my hormones or my foundation every time something went wrong.
+When I switched to simpler formulas, my skin calmed down.
+The reactions stopped.
+That’s when I stopped asking “Is this trendy?” and started asking “Does this behave on my face?”

 Where I keep ALL of my clean beauty picks